JakBul/Premier-League-Quiz/README.md

 **BackEnd Language**
 - I would like to implement work with BackEnd language such as Python to be able to work with database and implement score leaderboard.
 Then, I could create different quiz sections to achieve more competitiveness

+**Bootstrap**
+- While implementing BackEnd Language, I think it's important to upgrade responsiveness for the webpage when more sections would be added.
+Bootstrap could help me to create the right template to use with grid system

 ## Tools & Technologies Used

 - [HTML](https://en.wikipedia.org/wiki/HTML) used for the main site content